|

 that, using technology shortly to be available, the third option

+is tractable.
 On the order of one thousand NEOs and one million main-belt

 asteroids could be detected each month---about ten detections